Key Takeaways

 A secured credit card is a type of card that’s created for people who want to build or rebuild their credit history.
 The card works similarly to a traditional unsecured card in many ways.
 You can use the card to make purchases online and in stores, pay off your balance over time, and with some cards earn rewards.

-If a cardholder stops making payments, the card issuer can keep the deposit to satisfy the outstanding balance.
-The arrangement limits the card issuer’s risk, which is why it’s typically easier to get approved for a secured card than an unsecured card.
+This arrangement limits the card issuer’s risk because if a cardholder stops making payments the card issuer can keep the deposit to satisfy the outstanding balance.
+The deposit is why it’s typically easier to get approved for a secured card than an unsecured card.

 How to build your credit history1 with a Discover Secured credit card

-Once you are approved for a Discover it® Secured credit card, Discover will report your account to all three major credit bureaus — Equifax®, Experian® and TransUnion®.
+Once you are approved for a Discover it® Secured credit card, Discover will report your account to all three major credit bureaus.
 Your credit scores are based on your credit report from one of these bureaus.

 You can follow a few simple steps to use your new card to build your credit history: